windcloudit/mini-aspire/README.md

         Controllers			The folder contain controllers
         Middleware			The folder contain middleware files
         Requests			The folder contain request class
         Kernel.php
-    Jobs			        The folder contain job handle
-        ProcessForgotPassword.php
-    Mail
-        ForgotPassword.php
     Models
-        Traits
-            Cacheables.php
-        BillModel.php
-        MemberModel.php
+        BaseModel.php
         ...
-    Providers				This folder is default of laravel it define providers in app Repositories			This folder will contain repository class layer to interact with db, all query will be write in here BillRepository
+    Providers				This folder is default of laravel it define providers in app Repositories			This folder will contain repository class layer to interact with db, all query will be write in here BaseRepository
-            BillRepository.php	        This is interface file
+            BaseRepository.php	    This is interface file
-            BillRepositoryImpl.php	This is implement file
-        MemberRepository
-            MeberRepository.php
-            MemberRepositoryImpl.php
+        LoanRegisterRepository
+            LoanRegisterRepository.php
+            LoanRegisterRepositoryImpl.php
         ...
-    Services				This folder is layer service will contain service class to handle implement logic code BillServiceService
+    Services				This folder is layer service will contain service class to handle implement logic code AuthService
-            BillService.php		This is interface file
+            AuthService.php		    This is interface file
-            BillServiceImpl.php		This is implement file
+            AuthServiceImpl.php		This is implement file
-        MemberServiceService
+        LoanRegisterService
-            MemberService.php		This is interface file
+            LoanRegisterService.php	This is interface file
-            MemberServiceImpl.php	This is implement file
+            LoanRegisterServiceImpl.php	This is implement file
         ...
 config					This folder is default to contain config file database				This folder contain migration file and seed file for testing